wknapik/vpnfailsafe/README.md

 "RTNETLINK answers: File exists" errors can be ignored safely.
 They appear when OpenVPN tries to set up a route, that's already been created by `vpnfailsafe`.
+Adding the "route-noexec" option will tell OpenVPN to leave routing to `vpnfailsafe` and prevent those errors from appearing.

 The /etc/hosts entries may eventually become stale and require removal.
 Because some VPN providers assign hundreds of IPs to their VPN server domains and